AstrotechLabs/yii2-jwt-tools/README.md

 > **NOTE:** in this examples I used `Yii::$app->params['jwt']['secret']` to store my JWT Secret Key, but, I like a lot of the .env files and this information could be stored there

 The `JWTSignatureBehavior` will validate the JWT token sent by `Authorization` HTTP Header.
-If there are some problem with your token this one will throw one of Exceptions below:
+If there are some problem with your token this one it will throw one of Exceptions below:

 -   [UnauthorizedHttpException](https://www.yiiframework.com/doc/api/2.0/yii-web-unauthorizedhttpexception) with message `Your request was made without an authorization token.` if HTTP Header doesn't exist or token is empty or null.